mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 acceleration: 7.5 km h⁻¹ s⁻¹ (2.08333 m/s²)
 ```

-The above program will produce the following types for acceleration quantities
+The above program will produce the following types for _acceleration_ quantities:
-(after stripping the `mp_units` namespace for brevity):

 - `acceleration1`